 For me, effective teaching synthesizes instructional theory and practical experience.
 Far from taking a “one-size-fits-all” approach to pedagogy, I focus on each class on its own terms.
 For instance, when teaching writing my goals are to help my students understand, then negotiate for themselves, the tensions between creation and craft; invention and convention; and working towards personal writing goals versus satisfying the requirements for an assignment.
 My goals in teaching literature and culture are to help my students acquire the critical thinking skills, terminologies and methods, and spirit of discovery that permit them to negotiate for themselves the tensions between “what we know” about a given text, and how an individual reader constructs meaning from and through that text as both a human being possessed of individual interests and agency, and an engaged and informed member of a class, a community, and a society.
 Regardless of the course, my reflective and responsive approach to instruction results in individualized learning experiences for my students, even as my classroom practices foster community and collaboration.

 While as the subject expert I lecture and conduct Socratic discussions as needed, my courses are learning communities.
-Through instructional practices like student-led discussions, where they take the lead on the questions that are asked, and think-pair-share, where they pose a textual problem and then work in groups of two to engage that question, and making use of flipped-classroom techniques to give more time in class for hands-on learning activities like those described below, I encourage my students to develop and learn to appreciate the spirit of inquiry that lies at the heart of scholarship and ensures that they will view themselves as lifelong learners.
+Through instructional practices like student-led discussions, where they take the lead on the questions that are asked, and think-pair-share, where I or they pose a textual problem and then the students work in groups of two to engage that question, and making use of flipped-classroom techniques to give more time in class for hands-on learning activities like those described below, I encourage my students to develop and learn to appreciate the spirit of inquiry that lies at the heart of scholarship and ensures that they will view themselves as lifelong learners.

 I view research and teaching as synergistic practices, and I focus on finding meaningful ways to combine them in my pedagogy.
 This practice enables me to serve as a model of expertise for my students.
 In a recent section of my freshman seminar on the Arthurian legend, for instance, my students posed questions about the relationship between medieval and contemporary Arthuriana, such as how the character of Merlin in medieval texts compares to his portrayal in the popular BBC series Merlin, and how the episodic nature of television mimics the episodic nature of medieval Arthurian romance.
 As my answers garnered interest and generated more and more questions, I gradually converted their interest in “how I know so much” into an individual sense of inquiry by showing them how to acquire their own body of knowledge through both casual and formal methods of research.
 By midterm, they were coming to class eager to share the Arthurian references they had come across in everyday life, what they had discovered about those references through research, and where they had found the information, so that our freshman seminar became a real site of collaborative, student-based discovery.
 This approach fosters an intrinsic desire to conduct original research.